 Measure AF went down to defeat by a large margin in every district in 2016 because it proposed cannabis for every zone.
-We've already voted this idea down, but they are determined to ignore the wishes of the public.
+We've already voted this idea down, we plead you to not ignore the wishes of the public.